alecstem/REUWebsite/progress-meetings/Week5.md

 * Updated 3D obstacle matrix if obstacle is detected before recalculating best path.
 * Finished introduction for midterm paper.
 * Finished problem statement and motivation for midterm paper.
-* Currently working on Literary Analysis.
+* Finished Literary Analysis for midterm paper.
+* Working on process section for midterm paper.
 * Finished presentation slides for this week.
 * Created website for midterm.

 ## Obstacles
-*
+* Improving our understanding of previous research and process.
+* Restricted access to specific databases.

 ## Future Objectives
 * Work more on collision avoidance.